 Including Indigenous Perspectives While Learning at Home

-In this book written by music artist, broadcaster, and politician, Wab Kinew and illustrated by Joe Morse, Wab gives examples of Indigenous heroes from both history and modern times.
-Some of these heroes are very well-known, while students and parents may be learning about others for the first time.
-This offers a wonderful opportunity to learn more about these heroes with slightly older children.
-Once students learn about these heroes, what else will they be able to find out about them?
+This book is by music artist, broadcaster, and politician, Wab Kinew and illustrated by Joe Morse.
+Kinew gives examples of Indigenous heroes from history and modern times.
+Some of these heroes are very well-known, while readers may be learning about others for the first time.
+It offers a wonderful opportunity to learn more about these heroes with slightly older children.
+After learning about these heroes from Kinew, what else will learners find out about them?

-Tundra Books has also prepared a Discussion Guide for this book that you can provide to your students’ parents to help guide them through talking about this book with their children.
+Tundra Books prepared a Discussion Guide for this book.
+You can provide it to parents to help discuss Indigenous perspectives at home with their children.

 The Thundermaker: Kaqtukowa’tekete’w by Alan Syliboy

-In this storybook by Mi’kmaq artist Alan Syliboy, Little Thunder learns about responsibility, tradition, and culture through teachings and stories.
-In this book, we see Little Thunder being taught both by his mother and his father.
-Suggest to parents that they talk about the importance of stories and learning new things with their children.
+In this book by Mi’kmaq artist Alan Syliboy, Little Thunder learns about responsibility, tradition, and culture through teachings and stories.
+We see Little Thunder’s mother and his father teaching him in this book.
+Suggest that parents talk about the importance of stories and learning new things with their children.

-After students have read Little Thunder’s story, they can explore other books that Alan has written, or take a look at his artwork on his website.
+After reading Little Thunder’s story, they can explore other books Syliboy has written or look at his artwork on his website.

-This book written by Richard Van Camp and illustrated by George Littlechild takes students through a learning experience.
+This book, written by Richard Van Camp and illustrated by George Littlechild, takes learners through a learning experience.
 When the main character wants to know about horses – he asks!
 He asks everyone he knows the question: What’s the most beautiful thing you know about horses?
-Not only will students get to see how different people hold different opinions and perspectives, but they will also learn what can come from questioning.
+Learners will see how people hold different opinions and perspectives and learn what can come from questioning.